ChanthMiao/ghc-wiki-mirror/WebAssembly-backend.md

 ### What needs to happen to put proper wasm backend support in Cabal?
 Is upstream aware of this plan?
 Presumably c-sources support will require wasi-sdk support in both Cabal and GHC?

 We expect most existing logic in `Distribution.Simple.GHC` work out of the box, as long as the `wasm32-wasi-ghc` and `wasm32-wasi-ghc-pkg` executables are properly configured.

+### Does it make sense to have both a JS and wasm backend?
+AFAIK JS can interoperate with wasm.

+GHCJS is much more tested in real commercial projects, so we (wasm people) believe it makes sense.